uber-go/fx/config/README.md

 }
 ```

-For integration/E2E testing you can customize `Loader` to load
+For integration/E2E testing you can customize `Loader` to load the
 configuration files from either custom folders (`Loader.SetDirs()`)
-or custom files (`Loader.SetFiles()`), or or you can register providers
+or custom files (`Loader.SetFiles()`), or you can register providers
-on top of existing providers (`Loader.RegisterProviders()`) that will
+on top of the existing providers (`Loader.RegisterProviders()`) that will
-override values of default configs.
+override values of the default configs.

 ## Utilities

-`Config` package comes with several helpers for writing tests, creating
+The `config` package comes with several helpers for writing tests, creating
 new providers, and amending existing providers.

 * `NewCachedProvider(p Provider)` returns a new provider that wraps `p`